Nicolas-Dolan/react-exercise/README.md

 ---

-# Notes on task
+# Notes on the task

 I have completed the functional requirements for this task and [deployed on Vercel](https://react-exercise-ashy.vercel.app/).
 Unfortunately, the styles are not being compiled correctly during the build so it does not look as intended and I do not have time to debug.
-Run `npm run dev` to see the app with the styles applied correctly.
+Run `npm run dev` locally to see the app with the styles applied correctly.

 ## What I would improve